There are so many things to do in Colombia that it can be challenging to organize your trip.

 58# Go to see Santuario Las Lajas

-Tourists like to stay until 6 pm to catch the lights and the beautiful surroundings of this place.
+Tourists like to stay until 6 pm to catch this place’s lights and beautiful surroundings.

 59# Visit the Salt Cathedral in Zipaquirá